xeraa/integration-test-demo/README.md

 ## Embedded

 Here we have switched to the embedded version that downloads the right binary in the background and runs it for you.
-Try to run tests from your IDE, but your shell works as well within this folder:
+Try to run tests from your IDE, but your shell works as well within the folder *1_embedded/*:

 ```sh
 mvn test
 ```

+Note the resource filtering, which we can use to access the Elasticsearch version from the POM file.

 ## Build Tool

-Now we can start the Docker container from Maven so you can run the following from this folder:
+Now we can start the Docker container from Maven so you can run the following from the folder *2_build-tool/*:

 ```sh
 mvn docker:start test docker:stop